zhousarah/azure-compute-docs/articles/virtual-machines/setup-infiniband.md

 Most of the HPC VM sizes feature a network interface for remote direct memory access (RDMA) connectivity.
 Selected [N-series](./nc-series.md) sizes designated with 'r' are also RDMA-capable.
 This interface is in addition to the standard Azure Ethernet network interface available in the other VM sizes.

-This secondary interface allows the RDMA-capable instances to communicate over an InfiniBand (IB) network, operating at HDR rates for HBv4, HBv3, HBv2, EDR rates for HB, HC, HX, NDv2, and FDR rates for H16r, H16mr, and other RDMA-capable N-series virtual machines.
+This secondary interface allows the RDMA-capable instances to communicate over an InfiniBand network, operating at HDR rates for HBv4, HBv3, HBv2, EDR rates for HB, HC, HX, NDv2, and FDR rates for H16r, H16mr, and other RDMA-capable N-series virtual machines.
 These RDMA capabilities can boost the scalability and performance of Message Passing Interface (MPI) based applications.

 > [!NOTE]
 > **SR-IOV support**: In Azure HPC, currently there are two classes of VMs depending on whether they are SR-IOV enabled for InfiniBand.
 Currently, almost all the newer generation, RDMA-capable or InfiniBand enabled VMs on Azure are SR-IOV enabled except for H16r, H16mr, and NC24r.